DE-IGNIS/healthiq/README.md

 # HealthIQ - AI-Powered Health Information and Community Platform

-A comprehensive health platform that combines artificial intelligence with community-driven insights to provide accessible, multilingual health guidance for diverse communities.
+A comprehensive health platform that combines artificial intelligence with community-driven insights to provide accessible, a health guidance for diverse communities.

 ## 🎯 Project Overview